 The story opens on New Year’s Eve in a Greenwich Village jazz bar, where Katey and her boardinghouse roommate Eve happen to meet Tinker Grey, a handsome banker with royal blue eyes and a ready smile.
 This chance encounter and its startling consequences cast Katey off her current course, but end up providing her unexpected access to the rarified offices of Conde Nast and a glittering new social circle.
 Befriended in turn by a shy, principled multimillionaire, an Upper East Side ne’er-do-well, and a single-minded widow who is ahead of her times, Katey has the chance to experience first hand the poise secured by wealth and station, but also the aspirations, envy, disloyalty, and desires that reside just below the surface.
 Even as she waits for circumstances to bring Tinker back into her orbit, she will learn how individual choices become the means by which life crystallizes loss.

-I have been hesitant to write this review for Rules of Civility by Amor Towles.
+I have been hesitant to write this review.
 Why?
 Because I just know that I will fail to convey how wonderful this novel is.

-I was utterly captivated by this novel from the very first lines.
-Although not necessarily billed as a mystery, they way the story is told in reflection provides a compelling and enduring tension.
+I was utterly captivated by Rules of Civility from the very first lines.
+Although not necessarily billed as a mystery, the way the story is told in reflection provides a compelling and enduring tension.
 Although there are many surprising twists and turns for the reader along the way, Towles so cleverly reserves the most poignant for the closing.

 As a male author, Towles displays a remarkable talent for crafting female characters – all characters in fact.
 He develops a very meaningful ensemble cast with a discerning eye and delicate hand.
 No character is superfluous, each makes an important contribution to the tale.